search

 note

-Even on weekends and during the Christmas and New Year holidays, when foreign exchange markets in major countries are closed, trading continues in a small number of markets in the Middle East, resulting in a gap between Friday’s closing price and Monday’s opening price.
+Even on weekends and during the Christmas and New Year’s holidays, when foreign exchange markets in major countries are closed, trading continues in a very small number of markets in the Middle East, resulting in a discrepancy between Friday’s closing price and Monday’s opening price.

 Oceania Time